wasit7/Living-Lab/4_sentinel_guard/workshop_grafana/README.md

 * **Promtail errors?** Check the Promtail container logs: `docker logs grafana-loki-demo-promtail-1`.
 * **Permission issues?** If running on Linux, the `chmod 777 logs` command in the script is vital because the Docker user (usually UID 1000) needs to read files created by your local user.

-Would you like me to create a **Python template** for a FastAPI or Flask app that uses this logging format directly instead of the mock generator?